Thinking of applying for a credit card?

 Balance Transfer Cards

 Credit cards are big business around the world.
-According to the Australian Bankers Association’s chief executive officer Steven Munchenberg, 450,000 new credit cards were issued in Australia last year alone.
+According to the former Australian Bankers Association’s chief executive officer Steven Munchenberg, 450,000 new credit cards were issued in Australia last year alone.
 It’s really no surprise ASIC’s debt clock is showing Australian credit card debt is currently sitting at $45 billion.

 According to analytic software firm FICO, US-based research released shows that 83% of Gen Y (25-34 years old) use credit cards to fund their lifestyle.
 While that is pretty high, the worrying thing is that 31% said they carried over a balance of US$1000-$4999 (AUD$1300-$6600) each month on their credit card.
 On top of that, 26% of those aged 18-24, and 17% of those aged 25-34 said they made only the minimum payments each month.